Unity-Technologies/ECSGalaxySample/_Documentation/code-overview.md

 * `ShipDeathJob` creates requests for explosion effects.
 * `ShipInitializeJob` creates requests to spawn a thruster VFX for this ship, and `ShipSetVFXDataJob` updates the data that this VFX uses in its update (parent transform data)

-At the end of the frame, `VFXSystem` updates all `VFXManager`s, who in turn are responsible for uploading their vfx requests to their respective VFXGraphs via graphics buffers.
-The rest of the work is done by VFX Graphs, who sample the graphics buffers and spawn particles based on the data in these.
+At the end of the frame, `VFXSystem` updates all `VFXManager`s, who in turn are responsible for uploading their vfx requests to their respective VFXGraphs via graphics buffers:
+* Whenever there are VFX events, `VFXSystem` will update the VFXGraph's graphics buffer with the event datas, set a "SpawnRequestsCount" property in the graph, and send a "SpawnBatch" event to the graph.
+* The VFXGraph will spawn "SpawnRequestsCount" amount of new particles whenever it receives a "SpawnBatch" event.
+* For each particle, in the VFXGraph's "Initialize Particle" module, the VFXGraph will use the "Sample Graphics Buffer" node to get the VFXEvent data at the particle's "SpawnIndex" (the particle sequence number in particles we just spawned with the "SpawnBatch" event).
+It will then use that data to set some particle properties like position and scale.
+* In the VFXGraph's "Update Particle" module, we instantly kill the particle using "Set Alive" set to false, and we add GPU events to spawn additional particles on die.
+In other words; the particle will spawn additional particles on the first frame of its existence and will be destroyed.
+* Additional spawned particles then have their own VFX modules (initialize, update, etc...).
+In "Initialize Particle", they will inherit some particle data from the parent particle that spawned them.
+They will then use that data as a starting point to control their behavior.